anayebi/keras-extra/README.md

 # keras-extra
-Extra Layers that I have added to Keras: Theano-based Deep Learning library.
+Extra Layers that I have added to **Keras: Theano-based Deep Learning library**.
 More information about Keras can be found here: https://github.com/fchollet/keras/

 These layers allow you to connect a Convolutional Neural Network (CNN) with a Recurrent Neural Network (RNN) of your choice by allowing the CNN layers to be time distributed.

-For an example of using these layers, see here: https://github.com/jamesmf/mnistCRNN
+For an **example** of using these layers, see here: https://github.com/jamesmf/mnistCRNN

-Currently, this code works with Keras v.
-0.3.0.
+Currently, this code works with **Keras v.
+0.3.0**.

 For versions of these layers that are compatible with earlier versions of Keras, feel free to check out the following prior commits: